PythonCharmers/python-future/README.rst

     backports and remappings for 20 builtins with different semantics on Py3 versus Py2

--   ``future.standard_library``, in conjunction with ``future.moves``, provides
+-   support for directly importing 30 standard library modules under their Python 3 names on Py2

-    support for importing standard library modules under their Python 3 names
+-   support for importing the other 14 refactored standard library modules under their Py3 names relatively cleanly via ``future.standard_library`` and ``future.moves``

 -   ``past.builtins`` package provides forward-ports of 19 Python 2 types and
     builtin functions.
 These can aid with per-module code migrations.

 -   ``past.translation`` package supports transparent translation of Python 2
     modules to Python 3 upon import.
 [This feature is currently in alpha.]

 -   920+ unit tests, including many from the Py3.3 source tree.